2022 in Rizin Fighting Federation

-The year 2022 will be the eighth year in the history of the Rizin Fighting Federation, a mixed martial arts promotion based in Japan.
-It started broadcasting through a television agreement with Fuji Television.
-In North America and Europe Rizin FF is available on PPV all over the world and on live-now.
+The year 2022 was the eighth year in the history of the Rizin Fighting Federation, a mixed martial arts promotion based in Japan.

+Rizin events were broadcast through a television agreement with Fuji Television.
+However, due to several controversies, the promotion would be dropped by the network by May of that year.
+Rizin would since begin broadcasting on events via PPV on their new streaming service, RIZIN STREAM PASS, and various other streaming platforms in Japan.

+In North America and Europe, Rizin events were available via PPV on LIVENow.
+Starting with Super Rizin & Rizin 38 in 2022, Integrated Sports would produce English-language PPVs of Rizin events for FITE.

 Background

-Nobuyuki Sakakibara announced that Rizin is planning to work in copromotion between K-1 and RISE to hold in June the megafight between Tenshin Nasukawa and Takeru Segawa.
+Nobuyuki Sakakibara announced that Rizin is planning to work in co-promotion with K-1 and RISE to hold an event headlined by between Tenshin Nasukawa and Takeru Segawa.
+Known as THE MATCH 2022, the event would be held on June 19, 2022.

 List of events

 Rizin Women's Super Atomweight Grand Prix 2022 bracket

 1 Anastasiya Svetkivska replaced an injured Rena Kubota.

 Rizin Trigger 2

 Rizin Trigger 2 was a Combat sport event held by Rizin Fighting Federation on February 23, 2022, at the Ecopa Arena in Fukuroi, Japan.

 Background

 A featherweight bout between Kleber Koike Erbst and Ulka Sasaki was scheduled as the event headliner.

 Results

 Rizin Landmark 2

 Rizin Landmark 2 was a Combat sport event held by Rizin Fighting Federation on March 6, 2022, in Japan.